SuperOfficeDocs/superoffice-docs/docs/document/cloud/configure.md

 **Google Workspace:**

-* If you want to use your Google Workspace account to edit SuperOffice templates, the SuperOffice templates need to be moved from SuperOffice to your Google Workspace account
+* If you want to use your Google Workspace account to edit SuperOffice templates, the SuperOffice templates need to be moved from SuperOffice to your Google Workspace account.

-* Old documents will not automatically be moved from SuperOffice to Google Workspace
+* Old documents will not automatically be moved from SuperOffice to Google Workspace.

 * Moving existing documents or templates to or from SuperOffice and the is not offered as a service.
 A SuperOffice consultant might be able to assist you in a manual transition.

 **Microsoft 365:**

-* If you want to use Microsoft 365 to edit SuperOffice templates, the SuperOffice templates need to be moved from SuperOffice to Microsoft 365 SharePoint
+* If you want to use Microsoft 365 to edit SuperOffice templates, the SuperOffice templates need to be moved from SuperOffice to Microsoft 365 SharePoint.

-* Existing documents will not automatically be moved from SuperOffice to Microsoft 365 SharePoint
+* Existing documents will not automatically be moved from SuperOffice to Microsoft 365 SharePoint.

-* Moving existing documents to or from SuperOffice and Microsoft 365 SharePoint is not supported
+* Moving existing documents to or from SuperOffice and Microsoft 365 SharePoint is not supported.

-* Moving existing templates to or from SuperOffice and Microsoft 365 SharePoint can be performed in the Admin client
+* Moving existing templates to or from SuperOffice and Microsoft 365 SharePoint can be performed in the Admin client.

 <!-- Referenced links -->
 [1]: ../templates/index.md